4 July 2026

 The Other Side – Chatbot Responses Can Be Flawed

 The problem is that model responses appear organised, confident, and complete, even when they contain gaps.
-You know… like that future engineer (if fate and professors allow) from AGH you met at a student party, who will stubbornly defend a position that wouldn’t even have entered the discussion three beers ago ;)
+You know… like that future engineer (if fate and professors allow) from AGH you met at a student party, who will stubbornly defend a position that three beers ago wouldn’t even have entered the discussion ;)

 The Most Important Twist: GenAI Doesn’t Have to Lie to Influence

 This mechanism is clearly visible in Michał Drewnicki’s study (discussed in more detail later in the text).
-In 250 responses from the deep dive study, models mentioned the candidate in 87.6% of cases when the user provided their name, but only in 5.0% of cases when the question did not include a name and concerned an issue, category of candidates, or urban topic.
+In 250 responses from the deep dive study, models mentioned the candidate in 87.6% of cases when the user provided their name, but only in 5.0% of cases when the question did not include the name and concerned an issue, category of candidates, or urban topic.
 In other words: recognition by name does not necessarily mean thematic visibility.

 What If the Response Not Only Informs but Also Shifts Opinion?